 Dr. Katrina Foster, principal of Hampden Elementary/Middle School, describes how the unprecedented situation has given rise to collective support and solidarity in her school’s community.

-The Kirwan Commission on Innovation and Excellence in Education has the opportunity to transform education in Maryland.
-Our blog post analyzes the Commission’s recommendations for career and technical education and its implications on equitable access to high-quality learning experiences.
+The Kirwan Commission has the opportunity to transform education in Maryland.
+Our blog analyzes the Commission’s recommendations for career and technical education and its implications on equitable access to high-quality learning experiences.

 Anthony Blake, ESOL educator and soccer coach at the National Academy Foundation, shares how the facilities upgrades and support from Under Armour have impacted the growth of NAF’s inaugural soccer program.

 For five years, the Fund has created reports that examine the Baltimore City Public School system, hearing from more than 1,600 students, parents, teachers and community members and incorporating their ideas into recommendations for systemic improvements.